 WOOD BELT MATERIALS

 Wood is a porous and fibrous structural tissue found in the stems and roots of trees and other woody plants.
-It is an organic material – a natural composite of cellulose fibers that are strong in tension and embedded in a matrix of lignin that resists compression.
-In a living tree it performs a support function, enabling woody plants to grow large or to stand up by themselves.
+It is an organic material – a natural composite of cellulose fibres that are strong in tension and embedded in a matrix of lignin that resists compression.
+A living tree performs a support function, enabling woody plants to grow large or stand up by themselves.
 It also conveys water and nutrients between the leaves, other growing tissues, and the roots.

 Wood has been used for thousands of years for fuel, as a construction material, for making tools and weapons, furniture and paper.

 The growing stock of forests worldwide was about 450 billion cubic meters.
 As an abundant, carbon-neutral renewable resource, woody materials have been of intense interest as a source of renewable energy.